 Which then got us thinking that it would be fun to make a video too.
 Again, the DIY tools of this era made it easy to collaborate remotely.
 We literally phoned it in: we all shot smartphone videos singing/playing our parts along with the master track.
-And then Phil, who’s got audio and video production chops along with being a great singer-songwriter, edited the clips together.
+And then Phil, who's got audio and video production chops along with being a great singer-songwriter, edited the clips together.
 The video is also posted on Facebook (with a little surprise at the end that's worth the wait).

 This whole project was a lark for all of us, but already it's going places.
 As I update this post a few days after the release, the Facebook video has thousands of views and is being shared in wider and wider circles.